Harness Engineering for Agentic AI Coding Tools: An Exploratory Study: Adoption of Configuration Mechanisms (RQ2)

 \subsubsection{Co-occurrence of Configuration Mechanisms}

-Several configuration mechanisms are frequently adopted together.
-Some of these correlations can be explained by shared configuration artifacts.
-For example, \textsc{Settings} and \textsc{Hooks} have a strong positive correlation ($\rho = 0.52$), because hooks are usually defined in \textsc{Settings} files.
-However, \textsc{Settings} and \textsc{Hooks} also both co-occur with \textsc{Skills} ($\rho = 0.23$ and $\rho = 0.24$, respectively), which are defined and configured differently. \textsc{Subagents} also show positive correlations with multiple mechanisms, including \textsc{Settings}, \textsc{Skills}, and \textsc{MCP}.
-Other configuration mechanisms appear less frequently in combination. \textsc{Context Files} are negatively correlated with \textsc{Rules} ($\rho = -0.36$) and \textsc{Commands} ($\rho = -0.14$), which can again attributed to how they are defined and which tools first introduced the mechanisms.
-Overall, configuration mechanism adoption across repositories is characterized by recurring combinations of mechanisms rather than uniform usage.
-Patters of co-occurrence might be impacted by the tools and configuration mechanisms they support (e.g., Claude, the dominating tool, does not support \textsc{Rules}).
+We quantified pairwise associations between the adoption of configuration mechanisms using Cram\'{e}r's~$V$ from chi-squared tests (28~comparisons, Benjamini--Hochberg corrected).
+Several configuration mechanisms are frequently adopted together, and some of these associations can be explained by shared configuration artifacts.
+For example, \textsc{Settings} and \textsc{Hooks} show a positive association ($V = 0.36$), because hooks are usually defined in \textsc{Settings} files. \textsc{Settings} and \textsc{Hooks} also both co-occur with \textsc{Skills} ($V = 0.15$ and $V = 0.24$, respectively), which are defined and configured differently. \textsc{Subagents} also show positive associations with multiple mechanisms, most strongly with \textsc{Commands} ($V = 0.23$), \textsc{Skills} ($V = 0.15$), and \textsc{Hooks} ($V = 0.13$).
+Other configuration mechanisms appear less frequently in combination. \textsc{Context Files} and \textsc{Rules} co-occur less often than independence would predict (Cram\'{e}r's $V = 0.41$; 122 observed vs.\ 216 expected).
+This under-representation can be attributed to how the mechanisms are defined and which tools first introduced them.
+Overall, configuration mechanism adoption is characterized by recurring combinations rather than uniform usage, shaped by which mechanisms each tool supports (e.g., Claude, the dominating tool, does not support \textsc{Rules}).
+The full co-occurrence matrix is available in the supplementary material.